What does Algernon mean?

 Algernon is an uncommon first name for males.
 Algernon is a unique surname too for all people.
 (2000 U.S. Census)

-Prominent varying forms of Algernon (#unlisted) listed in the Top 1000 are Al and Algie.
+Prominent varying forms of Algernon (not ranked) listed in the Top 1000 are Al and Algie.
 Adoption of these boy names reached its most widespread during the years 1880-1889 (usage of 0.3555%) and is now significantly lower, with the version Al becoming less in vogue.
 Below is a graphed comparison of the usage of the boy name Algernon and corresponding names.
 (2014 Birth Statistics)